 Can you tell us about your role, what you love about it and what it is teaching you about yourself?

-How do you see the role of today’s in-house lawyer evolving?
+How do you see the role of the modern in-house lawyer changing in practice?